gregmalcolm/ed-materializer/README.md

 Primarily implemented so that [EDDiscovery](https://github.com/EDDiscovery/EDDiscovery) can have a place to store prospecting materials data.

-There are also plans to develop a web frontend
+There are also plans to develop a [web frontend](https://github.com/gregmalcolm/ed-materializer-frontend).

 Setup
 -----